Local Brew Lover Itinerary

 You’ve arrived in Yarmouth, Nova Scotia and we bet you could use a beer, so let’s not waste any time.
 The first stop is not far from the port: Rudder’s Brew Pub.
 Rudder’s Brew Pub is southwest Nova Scotia’s only microbrewery and brewpub and the perfect place to sip a local craft beer while you enjoy fresh seafood.

-Next, in the small seaside towns of the South Shore of Nova Scotia, you’ll find three breweries, Boxing Rock Brewing in Shelburne, Hell Bay Brewing Company in Liverpool, and Firkinstein Brewing in Bridgewater and Saltbox Brewery in Mahone Bay.
+Next, in the small seaside towns of the South Shore of Nova Scotia, you’ll find four breweries, Boxing Rock Brewing in Shelburne, Hell Bay Brewing Company in Liverpool, Firkinstein Brewing in Bridgewater and Saltbox Brewery in Mahone Bay.
 Stop into any of these breweries and see what they can do with water, grain, hops, and a little creativity.
 Take a tour, enjoy a tasting, or pick up a growler for later.

 Halifax, Nova Scotia